markstringer-dti/markstringer-dti.github.io/dti.md

 Just like flowers, ideas get paid for being attractive to people before they even think about it.

 What about fruit?
 What's the difference between fruit and flowers?
-It isn't that they difficult to grow.
+It isn't that they are hard to grow.
 There's lots of effort involved in growing both.
 And although it might *look* easy to put together an attractive idea that can gets money.
 Clearly it isn't, otherwise everybody would have managed to get money for their project.

 No, the difference between fruit and flowers isn't that one is easier to do that the other.
 The difference is that the fruit has to actually be eaten.
 The users of fruit interact with it in a completely different way to the users of flowers.